jrandj/aws-security-specialty/README.md

 1. A company is deploying a new web application on AWS.
 Based on their other web applications, they anticipate being the target of frequent DDoS attacks.
 Which steps can the company take to protect its applications?
     * An AWS Application Load Balancer and Auto Scaling group can be used to absorb malicious traffic.
 CloudFront and AWS WAF can prevent malicious traffic from reaching the application.

+1. Your current setup in AWS consists of the following architecture.
+2 public subnets, one subnet which has the EC2 web servers accessed by users across the internet and the other subnet for the EC2 database server.
+The application uses the HTTPs protocol.
+Which of the following changes to the architecture would add a better security boundary to the resources hosted in your setup?
+    * The database server should be moved to a private subnet.
+Only port 443 should be allowed in for the webserver EC2 instances.

 ### Identity and Access Management